There is a limit on the number of bedrooms Housing Benefit will pay for, if you're renting from:

-If you can't afford a reduction in housing benefit but need to remain in your current home (for example, if disabled adaptations have been carried out), you can request a Discretionary Housing Payment (DHP).
+If you can't afford a reduction in Housing Benefit but need to remain in your current home (for example, if disabled adaptations have been installed), you can request a Discretionary Housing Payment (DHP).

 - can help in exceptional circumstances

-- are available as short-term/temporary financial assistance towards housing costs
+- are available as short-term financial assistance towards housing costs

 Exceptions to extra bedrooms and size limits